-Insulated lines passing through dykes shall be enclosed in sealed sleeves, un insulated lines shall be coated and wrapped.
+Insulated lines passing through dykes shall be enclosed in sealed sleeves, and uninsulated lines shall be coated and wrapped.
 Insulated lines under road crossings, and all pressure lines beneath railroad crossings, shall be enclosed in sleeves unless they are run in culverts.

 When located below grade, piping provided with protective heating and piping and services requiring inspection and servicing shall be in built-up trenches.

-- Lines which require occasional cleaning shall be provided with sufficient breakout flanges for dismantling.
+- Lines that require occasional cleaning shall be provided with sufficient breakout flanges for dismantling.